learn-co-curriculum/cssi-prework-jquery-intro/README.md

      names[ i ].innerHTML = " [your name] "
 }
 ```
-Underneath, jQuery is just JavaScript, but with build in methods that simplifies our code and enhance readability.
+Underneath the hood, jQuery is just JavaScript, but with build-in methods that simplify our code and enhance readability.

 In past projects, most students have primarily used jQuery for event handling and animation, but it's important to have some familiarity with the gamut of jQuery methods. jQuery can be used for four main applications, the first three of which are covered in this prework.

-* DOM Manipulation - accessing and changing the structure of their HTML or style of their CSSI
+* DOM Manipulation - accessing and changing the structure of a page's HTML or CSS.
 * Event Handling - responding to user events like loading a page or clicking a button
 * Animation - adding custom effects
 * AJAX interaction - processing small bits of data without reloading the page